Delaney-Nash/altob/README.md

 ### Preprocessing

-Alcov expects a BAM file of reads aligned to the SARS-CoV-2 reference genome.
+Altob expects a BAM file of reads aligned to the SARS-CoV-2 reference genome.
 For an example of how to process Illumina reads, check the `prep` directory.

 ### Estimating relative abundance of variants of concern:

 ```
-alcov find_lineages reads.bam
+altob find_lineages reads.bam
 ```

 Finding lineages in BAM files for multiple samples:

 ```
-alcov find_lineages samples.txt
+altob find_lineages samples.txt
 ```

 Where `samples.txt` looks like: